frenos/btl44/README.md

 ```
 where XXX and YYY are two valid SteamIDs.

+Also check the _docker-compose.yml_ in the /examples directory.
 #### Custom configuration
 To use a complete custom configuration, get a "DefaultGame.ini" and customize it to your liking.
 Then just bind that config into the container: